-Dear: We recognize your concern about the use of in our school actional materials To help you understand the selection process, we are sending copies of the district materials: following school Instructional goals and objectives, Instructional Materials Selection policy statement, and Procedure for reconsideration of instructional materials.
-If you are still concerned after you review this material, please complete the Request Form and return it to me.
-You may be assured of prompt attention have not heard from you within one week, we will assume you no longer with complaint. to your request.
+Dear: We recognize your concern about the use of in our school instructional materials To help you understand the selection process, we are sending copies of district materials: of the following school Instructional goals and objectives, Instructional Materials Selection policy statement, and Procedure for reconsideration of instructional materials.
+If you are still concerned after you review this material, please compl Request Form and return it to me.
+You may be assured of prompt attended have not heard from you within one week, we will assume you no long complaint. ention to your request.
 If I Sincerely,